Russell Ebert: Playing style

 Ebert was a strong-bodied player whose physical build and stamina allowed him to dominate football matches.
 With a high skill level, errors were rare, and his ability to hit teammates with accurate, spearing passes made him very effective in attacking roles.
 Ebert was able to win his own ball and could quickly handball effectively under pressure.

+In 1971, under coach Fos Williams, Williams had a rule that nobody playing in his side could do a drop kick, which requires an extreme level of precision to execute effectively and accurately on a very consistent basis.
+However, according to teammate Brian Cunningham, after Ebert kicked a couple of goals in a game with a drop kick, Williams acknowledged Ebert's skill and made a special dispensation for him—and him alone.

 Gordon Schwartz, football journalist, described Russell Ebert as "a perfect example to the younger generation.
 On field he maintains expressionless concentration, never indulges in tantrums, and plays with great intensity and energy...Few players of his ability are as industrious.
 He doesn't believe that his talent entitles him to rest on his laurels and let other people do most of the work."

 John Cahill, team-mate and coach of Ebert, described the latter's playing style as being "so strong over the ball - and such power in his legs.
 He rarely fell over; he was perfectly balanced."